-The property owner and LEM currently maintain a system of security cameras at the Site operating 24-hours a day.
-In addition, natural vegetative barriers are present along the west, south and east property lines.
-The northern property boundary will be barricaded using jobsite trailers and equipment when personnel are not present at the Site.
+The Site is currently undeveloped.
+As the development of the property progresses, the property owner, Schold Development and LEM will maintain a system of security cameras at the Site operating 24-hours a day.
+In addition, natural vegetative barriers are present along the northeast, northwest, southeast, and southwest property lines.
+At this time, it is anticipated that the northwestern property boundary will be barricaded with fencing as necessary.